vsf-ssncse/be-cse-2021/README.md

-# be-cse-2018
+# be-cse-2021
-Repository for SSN Autonomous UG (CSE) 2018 - Syllabus.
+Repository for SSN Autonomous BE CSE Regulation 2021 - Syllabus.
 Maintained by the Department of Computer Science and Engineering, SSNCE.